CatalystCode/spk/technical-docs/designs/exceptionHandling.md

 The proposal is to have adequate comments in the code to explain why exception is caught and ignored.
 Typically, we do not advise people to do this unless we are sure about it.
-Taking the example above, we can authentication and authorization failures too.
+Taking the example above, we may have authentication and authorization failures too.

 ### 3.2 Maintain Exception Chain.